drone/go-task/delegateshell/README.md

 ```

 ## TODOs
 1. It uses register call for heartbeat.
 Maybe we should use polling tasks as heartbeat.
-This reduces network payload on Harness gateway significantly
+This reduces network load on Harness gateway significantly
 2. thread pool abstraction should be there for handle thread&resource allocation&isolation
 3. Create a top level package for logger.
 Use that everywhere
 4. Shutdownhook is not there